mbkemec/LB2_project_Group_8/README.md

 Each stage is documented inside its respective directory, while this README provides a high-level overview.

-## Summary of Data Collection Workflow
+## Summary of Data Collection Step

 The **data_collection/** directory contains all scripts used for building the curated dataset used throughout the project.